POSH Act 2013: Ensuring Protection Against Sexual Harassment

 • This helps make awareness among the company’s employees and other stakeholders.
 It ensures a safer workplace.

-• Compliance with PoSH Act promotes a culture of respect and safety.
+• Compliance with POSH Act promotes a culture of respect and safety.
 It enhances employee morale and overall satisfaction.

-• Companies prioritizing compliance with the PoSH Act turn out to be safer workplaces.
+• Companies prioritizing compliance with the POSH Act turn out to be safer workplaces.
 They attract top talents and keep employees for a longer period.

 • Companies can save costs associated with legal battles and settlements.
 They can also prevent damage to their brand image.